 Introducing Perception Point Advanced Browser Security, a new Web Security Solution

-To address these needs, we’re excited to announce our new Perception Point Advanced Browser Security, which adds enterprise-grade security to standard Chrome and Edge browsers.
+We’re excited to announce our new Perception Point Advanced Browser Security, which adds enterprise-grade security to standard Chrome, Safari, and Edge browsers.
 Advanced Browser Security ensures that access to harmful web content is fully isolated, leveraging OS virtualization technology.
 Enterprises can also leverage our browser security technology to protect access to enterprise web apps on 3rd party endpoints or to isolate privileged web apps on internet-exposed corporate endpoints, preventing data loss by design.

 Perception Point’s Advanced Browser Security uniquely lets users browse natively without any significant latency and is fully compatible with all websites and common browsers; all while providing best-of-breed isolation of high-risk websites.